minh-nguyen-mn/TransitFusion/README.md

-# TransitFusion
-TransitFusion - Seamless Multi-Modal Travel Planning
+# TransitFusion - Seamless Multi-Modal Travel Planning

 ## Required Equipment
 To develop TransitFusion, I will need a mobile device (iOS or Android) for